hjeun/idu/README.md

 - scipy==1.3.0

 ### Patches
+We provide three patch files in the 'patch' folder.
+Replace original files in tensorflow to these files.
+Each folder name in the 'patch' folder describes the directory for files included in it.
+- tessorflow/
+- tensorflow/

 ## Training
 The code for training is not included in this repository, and we cannot release the full training code since the research is involved in the project.